 Initiated in the Fall of 2020, the UIC Library English 161 Student Research Awards recognize excellence in student research that demonstrates best practices in finding, evaluating, and synthesizing sources to develop creative and impactful work.
 The award also calls upon students to describe their research trajectory, reflecting on their process, discoveries, and learning experience.

+Three students are selected for the awards each semester.
 Monetary prizes are awarded as follows:

 First place - $500